 Treatment may continue throughout the teen years and early adulthood to ensure adult maturation, such as appropriate gain in muscle or fat.
 Some individuals may need lifelong therapy.
 The treatment may be supplemented with other related hormones if they are also deficient.

 Treatment for girls with Turner syndrome also requires estrogen and related hormone therapy in order for them to begin puberty and achieve adult sexual development.
-Estrogen replacement therapy usually continues throughout life until a woman reaches the average age of menopause.
+Estrogen replacement therapy usually continues throughout life until women with Turner syndrome reach the average age of menopause.

 Growth hormone supplementation for children with achondroplasia does not increase final adult height.

 Ongoing health care

 Regular checkups and ongoing care by a doctor familiar with dwarfism can improve quality of life.
 Because of the range of symptoms and complications, treatments are tailored to address problems as they occur, such as assessment and treatment for ear infections, spinal stenosis or sleep apnea.

 Adults with dwarfism should continue to be monitored and treated for problems that occur throughout life.